 The CSGW Board of Directors are volunteers from all over the City of Guelph and County of Wellington with the common goal to reduce and resolve crime.

-- DERYCK WEST, VICE CHAIR & TREASURER – MOUNT FOREST
+- DERYCK WEST, PAST CHAIR – MOUNT FOREST

 - JOHN SVENSSON, DIRECTOR – PUSLINCH

 - DENNIS CRAVEN, DIRECTOR – MOOREFIELD

 - JOHN CLARK, DIRECTOR – GUELPH

 - EVELYN LOCKE, CSGW LIAISON – UNIVERSITY OF GUELPH